sozercan/aikit/README.md

 - 📦 Supports multiple models with a single image
 - 🖥️ [Supports GPU-accelerated inferencing with NVIDIA GPUs](#nvidia)
 - 🔐 [Signed images for `aikit` and pre-made models](https://sozercan.github.io/aikit/cosign)
+- 🌈 Support for non-proprietary and self-hosted container registries to store model images

 ## Quick Start